 Tuscan Interior Design Ideas, Style And Pictures (3)

-Although the Tuscan countryside is located in Italy, influences also came from the French and Spanish sides.
-Now they border the Mediterranean Sea just west of Italy.
-Even there you can find a version of the Tuscan style.
+Although the Tuscan countryside is located in Italy, its influences also come from the French and Spanish styles.
+These countries border the Mediterranean Sea just west of Italy.
+Even there, you can find a version of the Tuscan style.

-Tuscan interior even has influences from the ancient Etruscan culture and the Renaissance period of the Middle Ages.
+Tuscan interiors even have influences from the ancient Etruscan culture and the Renaissance period of the Middle Ages.

 Some of the natural influences that take part in the Tuscan style are cypress, olive trees, grapes grown in the many wine vineyards, golden luscious pears, and the wonderful scents and colors of flowering plants, including jasmine, rosemary, and bougainvillea.